jamesgray007/hoai-course/src/week-1/ai-opportunity-audit-prompt.md

 - **Information-heavy**: Requires research, synthesis, or pulling from multiple sources
 - **Clear quality criteria**: You know what "good" looks like

-Weak opportunities are: Truly one-time tasks, require real-time physical presence, zero-tolerance for errors (start elsewhere), or pure human judgment with no pattern.

----

 ## My Speed Round Answers

 👉 **MY 10 PAIN POINTS:**